mwblythe/typewriter-wiki/contribute.md

 * `/useful-links`

 These will change over time.
 Visit the wiki home page or poke through the "All Pages" link to see what's currently in use.

+# Images
+You can link to images hosted elsewhere or upload them directly to the wiki.
+If you get an error when uploading, your image is probably too large.
+Try resizing it so that it's under 1MB.
+If problems persist, please [contact us](mailto:info@typewriter.life).